MedicalImmunoOncologyResearchGroup/PRIME/README.md

 ## 📋 Overview

-This repository contains scripts and preprocessed data (within size limitations, see below) related to the development and testing of the Prime model.
+This repository contains scripts related to the development and testing of the Prime model, and codes to produce figures in the manuscript.

 ## 🗂️ Repository Structure